Dracula's Dog: Cast

+Production

+Dracula's Dog was produced under the working title Hounds of Dracula.
+The film was shot in Hollywood, California.
+Scenes taking place at the Dracula family's tomb were filmed on the former site of Griffith Park Zoo.
+The Port of Los Angeles was used as the port at which Veidt Smit and Zoltan arrive in California, and Lake Hollywood Park, which surrounds the Hollywood Reservoir, served as the location of the camping grounds.

+Stan Winston served as the film's special makeup effects artist.

 Release

+Theatrical run

+The film received a theatrical release in the United Kingdom on May 8, 1977, under the title Zoltan...
+Hound of Dracula.
+It was released in the United States on March 29, 1978, as Dracula's Dog.

+Home media

-Thorn EMI/HBO and United Home Video released it on VHS as Zoltan...
+The film was released on VHS by Thorn EMI/HBO and United Home Video released under the titles Zoltan...
 Hound of Dracula and Dracula's Dog, respectively.
-Anchor Bay Entertainment released it on DVD as Zoltan...
+Anchor Bay Entertainment released the film on DVD as Zoltan...
 Hound of Dracula on August 20, 2002.

 Reception

-Rotten Tomatoes reports 17% of six surveyed critics gave the film a positive review; the average rating is 3.6/10.
-Michael Wilmington of the Los Angeles Times called it the nadir of vampire films.TV Guide rated it 1/5 stars and called the film's premise "ludicrous".
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 17% based on six surveyed critics, with an average rating of 3.6/10.
+Michael Wilmington of the Los Angeles Times called it the nadir of vampire films.
+TV Guide rated it 1/5 stars and called the film's premise "ludicrous".
 Adam Tyner of DVD Talk rated it 2/5 stars and wrote that the film is too inept to be scary, though it is fun to mock.
 Writing in The Encyclopedia of Fantasy, John Clute and John Grant call it "surprisingly dull", but complimented the dogs.
 Welch Everman wrote in Cult Horror Movies that the film "could have been a pretty effective and frightening movie", but failed to live up to its potential.